lorenzo-stoakes/linux-vm-notes/README.md

 2003.)
 The the obvious next stage of study was to take notes for a recent kernel, which is what these notes are!

-I am specifically targeting the 4.6 kernel since it is the (almost-)current mainline version at the time of writing and should remain a sane and stable basis for notes and hacks for the foreseeable future.
+I am specifically targeting the 4.6 kernel since it was the mainline version at the time of writing and should remain a sane and stable basis for notes and hacks for the foreseeable future.
 I may update to newer kernel versions over time depending on whether it makes sense to do so (and if I succeed at this project of course!)

 ## Hacks